Smoke in D.C.’s skies traveled thousands of miles from the West Coast

 The current round of coast-to-coast smoke got a big boost around Labor Day, when a number of large fires exploded across the West.
 Many have been burning since a freak lightning barrage struck Northern California in August, but the fire crisis expanded to Oregon and Washington state in the past two weeks after a heat wave followed by a rare to record combination of dry air and strong winds.

-As of late Monday, California’s fires in 2020 had burned at least 3.2 million acres, an area greater than the size of Connecticut.
+As of late Monday, California’s fires in 2020 had burned at least 3.2 million acres, an area equivalent to the size of Connecticut.
 This has sent unfathomable amounts of burned material into the atmosphere.
 Even calling it a coast-to-coast event undersells it somewhat, as parts of the plume stretch from far west into the Pacific Ocean to the Canadian Maritimes.
 The plume expanded across a west-to-east band some 4,000 to 5,000 miles wide.

 Some of the smoke plumes have had little precedent.